tzinadah/request-header-parser/README.md

-This is boilerplate for basic api using express js Main entrypoint at server.js
+This is an api that parses the get request header